Machine Learning Terms and Methods

 Random Forest (RF)

-An ensemble approach to finding the decision tree that best fits the training data by creating many decision trees and then determining the "average" one.
+An ensemble approach to finding the decision treearrow-up-right that best fits the training data by creating many decision trees and then determining the "average" one.
 The "random" part of the term refers to building each of the decision trees from a random selection of features; the "forest" refers to the set of decision trees.

 Recurrent Neural Network (RNN)

-A neural network that is intentionally run multiple times, where parts of each run feed into the next run.
+A neural networkarrow-up-right that is intentionally run multiple times, where parts of each run feed into the next run.
 Specifically, hidden layers from the previous run provide part of the input to the same hidden layer in the next run.
 Recurrent neural networks are particularly useful for evaluating sequences, so that the hidden layers can learn from previous runs of the neural network on earlier parts of the sequence.

 A RNN models sequential interactions through a hidden state, or memory.
 It can take up to N inputs and produce up to N outputs.
 For example, an input sequence may be a sentence with the outputs being the part-of-speech tag for each word (N-to-N).
 An input could be a sentence, and the output a sentiment classification of the sentence (N-to-1).
 An input could be a single image, and the output could be a sequence of words corresponding to the description of an image (1-to-N).
 At each time step, an RNN calculates a new hidden state (“memory”) based on the current input and the previous hidden state.
 The “recurrent” stems from the facts that at each step the same parameters are used and the network performs the same calculations based on different inputs.